kolmansoifer/mr-roboger/README.md

 ### Spec: The program will convert an input that contains 3 into "Won't you be my neighbor?" ###
   ### Input: "4" ###
   ### Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?", "4". ###
+### Spec: The program will give precedent to numbers that contain 3 over those that contain 2.
+Additionally, it will give precedent to 2 over 1. ###
+  ### Input: "321" ###
+  ### Output: Last number will be converted to "Won't you be my neighbor?" because 3 takes precedent over 2.

 ## Legal ##